 With a CIA Bachelor of Professional Studies (BPS) in Culinary Science degree, you’ll have the expertise to work in a food research and development environment and create the foods of the future.
-Whether in a research kitchen for an independent restaurant, or in the product development laboratory of a leading food company, your culinary and/or baking and pastry art skills, coupled with a deep understanding of the chemistry, physics, and biology of foods will allow you to create food experiences that are creative, delicious, safe, and consistent.
+Whether in a research kitchen for an independent restaurant, or in the product development laboratory of a leading food company, your culinary and/or baking and pastry arts skills, coupled with a deep understanding of the chemistry, physics, and biology of foods will allow you to create food experiences that are creative, delicious, safe, and consistent.
 Study how food impacts the senses, learn to develop new food products, and apply the scientific method to answer your own questions about what is happening in the kitchen.
-The CIA’s industry-experienced faculty will ensure you receive a hands-on learning experience that provides you the foundation for a successful career.
-After you’ve earned your degree, you will have a strong theoretical and practical understand of the science behind the food and beverage experience.
+The industry-experienced CIA faculty will ensure you receive a hands-on culinary learning experience in our kitchens (something you won’t get in a food science program), providing you with the foundation for a successful career

 Please note: This bachlor’s degree program is limited to 20 to 24 students per entry date.